-We have to set the TOIE0 (Timer0 Overflow Interrupt Enable) bit in the TIMSK register to set the timer0 interrupt so that as soon as the Timer0 overflows, the controller jumps to the Timer0 interrupt routine.
+We have to set the TOIE0 (Timer0 Overflow Interrupt Enable) bit in the TIMSK register to set the timer0 interrupt so that as

 UNIT-4 ARM PROCESSOR

 - ARM is Advanced RISC Machine, earlier known as Acorn RISC Machine. - It was built by Acorn Computers along with VLSI technology in 1990/11. - ARM is a 32-bit microprocessor with RISC (Reduced Instruction Set Computer) architecture. - RISC processors are designed to perform a smaller number of computer instructions so that they can operate at a higher speed, performing more millions of instructions per second (MIPS) as compared to CISC (Complex instruction set Computer) processors.